 3. Rainbow Fall

 The name itself promises visitors a view they will never forget.
 If visited at the right time, one can witness how the water and light create breathtaking rainbows within the mist.
 While hundreds of travelers come to witness this famous phenomena, make sure you start your exploration early in the morning, after a rainfall, or before the sun starts to set.
 Adventure lovers will definitely appreciate Rainbow waterfall as it can be accessed only by a 4WD for which, the arrangements can be made with local travel agencies at Sungai Lembing village.
+This fall is one the most picturesque place, so pull out your cameras and click – click!

 Location: Sungai Lembing, Pahang